nico0001/BIOGRID-PROJECT/README.md

 :warning: The files are provided in a CSV format.

-- [ ] A user is able to employ several different layout algorithms.
+- [X] A user is able to employ several different layout algorithms.
 Change the parameters of the algorithm

 - [X] A user is able to display multiple views of a network using different layouts

-- [ ] A user i able to compute some basic properties and metrics of a network
+- [X] A user is able to compute some basic properties and metrics of a network

 - [X] A user is able to change the color and the size of the nodes and edges

-- [ ] A user is able to filter some nodes and edges
+- [X] A user is able to filter some nodes and edges